HanetakaChou/hanetakachou.github.io/src/Mathematics/Analysis/1_Real_Analysis.md

 ![](Topology.svg)

 cluster point: infinite
-\[Pugh 2015\] / 2 A Taste of Topology / 6 Other Metric Space Concepts / 52 Theorem
+\[Pugh 2015\] / 2 A Taste of Topology / 6 Other Metric Space Concepts / Clustering and Condensing /52 Theorem

 condensation point: uncountable number of points